wso2/docs-is/en/docs/fragments/enable-email-as-username.md

         email user name (**`alex@gmail.com`**) or
         non-email user names (`larry`).
 However, for tenants, only email user names are allowed. (**`tod@gmail.com@wso2.com`**).

-        - You can configure email user name without enabling the  **`enable_email_domain`** property (step 5).
+        - You can configure email username without enabling the  **`enable_email_domain`** property (step 5).
 Then users can log in to both the super tenant and the tenant using email and non-email user names.
 However, super tenant users should always use